-TC Sessions AR/VR surveys an industry in transition
+TC Sessions: AR/VR surveys an industry in transition

 After a break, we were treated to a live demo of the VR versus boxing game Creed: Rise to Glory, by developer Survios co-founders Alex Silkin and James Iliff.
 They then joined me for a discussion of the difficulties and possibilities of social and multiplayer VR, both in how they can create intimate experiences and how developers can inoculate against isolation or abuse in the player base.

-Early stage investments are key to the success of any emerging industry and the VR space is seeing a slowdown in that area.
+Early-stage investments are key to the success of any emerging industry, and the VR space is seeing a slowdown in that area.
 Peter Rojas of Betaworks and Greg Castle from Anorak offered more details on their investment strategies and how they see success in the AR space coming along as the tech industry’s biggest companies continue to pump money into the technologies.

 UCLA contributed a moderator with Anderson’s Jay Tucker, who talked with Mariana Acuna (Opaque Studios) and Guy Primus (Virtual Reality Company) about how storytelling in VR may be in very early days, but that this period of exploration and experimentation is something to be encouraged and experienced.
 Movies didn’t begin with Netflix and Marvel — they started with picture palaces and one-reel silent shorts.
 VR is following the same path.

 And what would an AR/VR conference be without the creators of the most popular AR game ever created?
 Niantic already has some big plans as it expands its success beyond Pokémon GO.
-The company which is deep in development of Harry Potter: Wizards Unite is building out a developer platform based on their cutting edge AR technologies.
+The company, which is deep in development of Harry Potter: Wizards Unite, is building out a developer platform based on their cutting-edge AR technologies.
 In our chat, AR research head Ross Finman talks about privacy in the upcoming AR age and just how much of a challenger Apple is to them in the space.

 That wrapped the show; you can see more images (perhaps of yourself) at our Flickr page.
-Thanks to our sponsors, our generous hosts at UCLA, the motivated and interesting speakers, and most of all the attendees.
+Thanks to our sponsors, our generous hosts at UCLA, the motivated and interesting speakers and most of all the attendees.
 See you again soon!